hannahwhittaker/passport-guides/child-passports/overview.md

 ^ Use a different service to [apply for a passport from outside the UK](/overseas-passports).

+##Who can apply

+You can usually apply for a passport for your child if:

+- they're 15 or under
+- you have '[parental responsibility](/parental-rights-responsibilities/who-has-parental-responsibility)' for them

+You need to get ‘written consent’ from other people with parental responsibility if:

+- your child’s passport has been lost or stolen - get written consent from the person who signed the application form for their last passport
+- your child has changed their name - get written consent from everyone with parental responsibility

+'Written consent' is a signed and dated letter from the person saying they agree to your child getting a new passport.

 ## Filling in the paper form

 ### Applying for a first child passport